programmatordev/php-api-sdk/README.md

         // if a request fails, it will retry at least 3 times
         // priority is 12 to execute the plugin between the cache and logger plugins
-        // (check the above plugin order for more information)
+        // (check the above plugin order list  for more information)
         $this->getClientBuilder()->addPlugin(
             plugin: new RetryPlugin(['retries' => 3])
             priority: 12